 Psoriatic arthritis causes stiff, painful joints.
 The age at which a person develops this condition may affect symptom management and treatment.

-According to a 2014 study, researchers have used the age of onset of psoriasis for many years to classify people as belonging to one of two subpopulations: type 1 and type 2.
+According to an older 2014 review, for many years, researchers have used the age of onset to classify psoriasis into two categories: type 1 and type 2.

-Type 1 onset occurs before the age of 40.
-It represents about 70% of all people living with psoriasis.
-The peak ages of onset are between 16 and 22 years.
+Type 1 onset occurs before age 40 and accounts for about 70% of all psoriasis cases.
+Onset most often occurs when people are between the ages of 16 and 22 years.

-Type 2 onset occurs after the age of 40, with the peak age of onset between 57 and 60 years.
+Type 2 onset occurs after age 40, and the peak age range of onset is 57–60 years.

 Most researchers agree on the age groups for psoriasis.
 However, there is less agreement on what early or late onset means in relation to psoriatic arthritis.